Quite possibly the most romanticized samurai in history

 - Gender flipped in Gintama.
 Yagyu Kyuubei is supposed to be the Jubei of the anime.

-- Is the title character of the manga Yagyu Ninja Scrolls: Revenge of the Hori Clan (by the same author [and, later, artist] of Basilisk [a.k.a.
+- Is the title character of The Yagyu Ninja Scrolls: Revenge of the Hori Clan (by the same author [and, later, artist] of Basilisk [a.k.a.
 The Kouga Ninja Scrolls]) where he is portrayed as a ninja, rather than a samurai).

 - A red-headed, Gender Flipped reincarnation of Jubei is a main character in Hyakka Ryouran Samurai Girls.